db0/Android-Netrunner-OCTGN/scripts/_Autoscripts_legend.md

 * onDerez: Activates when the card is derezzed
 * atTurnStart: Activates when the turn starts
 * atTurnEnd: Activates when the turn ends
+* atJackOut: Activates when the runner ends a run with [Esc] or [F3] or when the corp ends the run for them via a Wall

 card.AutoAction
 ---------------